Science, Religion and Evolution

 The external difficulty is that there are many groups of such people, each as passionate as the next, but no two agree on each point, each vital point, sometimes they differ on practically every vital point.
 And sometimes they are willing to kill to assert a single minor point.
 This is not too serious from the point of view of any particular fundamentalist, because although it certainly is impossible for two such groups to be correct, it is theoretically possible for just one to be correct.

 And of course each of them is willing to die for his belief that his is that one.
-The alternative possibility, that every single one of the beliefs is built on hot air, is not to be entertained.
+The alternative possibility, that every single one of the rival beliefs is built on hot air and social parasitism, is not to be entertained.

 So we shall not entertain it.
 Not here and now.

 The other difficulty is more serious and is harder to fix.
-Fortunately for their own peace of mind, fundamentalists are not generally inclined to be analytical, or they would not be fundamentalists in the first place.
+Fortunately for their own peace of mind, fundamentalists are not generally inclined to be analytical; after all, if they were, then they would not be fundamentalists in the first place.
 The only reason that many of these sects have more than one member is that practically none of the members seriously get together to work out what each really sees as the true implications of the tenets of his faith.

 It follows that practically all the nontrivial statements of the dogmatists cannot be the word of any honest and omniscient godhead, which is just what they claim it to be.
-And to claim that incoherent untruth, commonly incoherent nonsense, is the word of that transcendent god, when it can at best be the frothings of fallible humans, typically fools or parasites, automatically amounts to blasphemy.
+And to claim that incoherent untruth, in fact, commonly incoherent nonsense, is the word of that transcendent god, when it can at best be the frothings of fallible humans, as a rule fools or parasites, automatically amounts to blasphemy.